rrbemfica/playbook-mcp/docs/INDEX.md

 ---

 *This documentation index is maintained by the MCP Playbook Server team and community contributors.
-Last updated: January 2024*
+Last updated: October 2025*